Alison Hargreaves: Ascent of K2

 In June 1995, Hargreaves joined an American team with a permit to climb 8611 m K2.
 By 13 August 1995, the remnants of the US team, along with Hargreaves, had joined forces with a team from Canada and New Zealand at Camp 4, around 7600 m above sea level, and at least 12 hours from the summit.
 Later that day, having joined with a Spanish team of mountaineers above Camp 4, New Zealander Peter Hillary, son of Everest pioneer Sir Edmund Hillary, decided to turn back, noting that the weather that had been fine for the previous four days appeared to be changing.
 At 6:45 pm, in fine conditions, Hargreaves and Spaniard Javier Olivar reached the summit, followed by American Rob Slater, Spaniards Javier Escartín and Lorenzo Ortiz, and New Zealander Bruce Grant.
-All six died in a violent storm while returning from the summit.
+All seven died in a violent storm while returning from the summit.
 Canadian Jeff Lakes, who had turned back below the summit earlier, managed to reach one of the lower camps but died from the effects of exposure.

 The next day, two Spanish climbers, Pepe Garcés and Lorenzo Ortas, who had survived the storm at Camp 4, were descending the mountain while suffering from frostbite and exhaustion.
 Before reaching Camp 3, they found a bloodstained anorak, a climbing boot, and a harness.
 They recognised the equipment as belonging to Hargreaves.
 From Camp 3 they could also see a body in the distance.
 They did not approach the body, so it was not positively identified, but they had little doubt it was Hargreaves and concluded she had been blown off the mountain during the storm.
 After the incident, Captain Fawad Khan, the Pakistani army officer who was the team's intermediary with the rescue services, claimed that he had urged her not to climb beyond base camp because it would be "suicidal" in the deteriorating weather conditions.